A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

-These experiments demonstrate that simple, single-layer Transformers can learn meaningful latent representations of complex fluid dynamics from minimal-effective observations.
+These experiments demonstrate that simple, single-layer Transformers can learn meaningful latent representations of complex fluid dynamics from a single scalar observation.
 However, with this minimal architecture, additional input information such as system parameters may be necessary to fully disentangle complex behaviors in the latent space and enable accurate reconstruction of complete spatial fields.
 Deeper architectures with multiple layers or attention heads may reduce this dependence, though we leave this investigation to future work.